Heath Town

-Heath Town is a district of the City of Wolverhampton, West Midlands, England, located east of the city centre.
+Heath Town is a suburban area of Wolverhampton, in the county of the West Midlands, England, to the east of the city centre.
 It is also a ward of City of Wolverhampton Council.
-The ward forms part of the Wolverhampton North East constituency.
+The ward forms part of the Wolverhampton North East parliamentary constituency.

 Heath Town ward borders the wards of Bushbury South and Low Hill, Fallings Park, Wednesfield North, Wednesfield South, East Park and St Peter's.

 As well as Heath Town, the ward covers parts of Park Village, Springfield, Horseley Fields and Wednesfield.
 It is home to New Cross Hospital (the city's main Hospital), Wolverhampton Railway station, Heath Park Secondary school and a Royal Mail distribution centre.